XD = result by default

 His distinguished service was recognised by Bertl von Massow Medals (Silver in 2002, Gold in 2007) and finally by Honorary Membership of ICCF in 2016.

 George Pyrich therefore gave dedicated service to both SCCA and ICCF over many decades and was hugely respected as an administrator.
 He was honest, hard working and principled in everything he did and made friends everywhere, with a sense of humour and outgoing personality – he was a tall man both in stature and every way.
 He will sorely missed by his wife Catherine, their large family and so many friends in Scotland and worldwide.

 The winners of each section in these Memorial Tournaments will receive a specially engraved traditional Scottish quaich in memory of George and appreciation of a very dear CC friend.

-CCE norm achieved by: Killer, Oliver
+IM norm achieved by: Killer, Oliver

 This is a server event.

 There is no end date.

 ICCF standard time control 10 moves in 50 days with duplication after 20 days is used.